wavefrontshaping/papis-firefox/README.md

 ```
 papis install-webext
 ```
 It will create a `papis_connector.json` file and copy it in the `.mozilla` local folder to allow the Firefox add-on to communicate with the connector app.
+Then restart Firefox and you are done.